-- Nearly 12.5 million commercial large trucks and buses were registered in 2015, logging about 296 billion vehicle miles across the U.S.
+- Nearly 12.5 million commercial large trucks and buses were registered in 2016, logging more than 300 billion vehicle miles across the U.S.

-- 8 out of 10 people killed in crashes involving large trucks are occupants of the other vehicles.
+- 72% of people killed in large truck crashes in 2017 were occupants of other vehicles.

 The following resources show state-level data on commercial motor vehicles: